Trade directory · San Jose metro · California

 What insurance do HVAC contractors need in California?

-California requires minimum $1 million general liability coverage for licensed contractors.
-Workers compensation is mandatory when employing others.
-Many commercial projects require higher coverage limits.
-Source: California Contractors State License Board.
+California mandates $1 million general liability minimum for licensed contractors.
+Workers compensation required with employees.
+Additional bonding varies by license type.
+Source: California Contractors State License Board requirements.

 § F · Directory